PaulEmm43/PaulEmmsRepo/MD_&_HTML.md

 There seems to be a problem with editing the README.MD text directly on Github via android and Firefox.
 Text changed and disappeared quite unpredictably.
 I did manage to make some changes to this file but odd word duplications occurred so I plan to upload a revision created offline (this version) and of README.md.

+I am, on 1/10/2019, attempting to edit the text of this document by adding this sentence.
+It is hard to control the formatting.
+But I have succeeded.

 ## 2. Bold & Italic Text

 *Text enclosed by 1 asterisk (touching the text at each end)* - italic